-With over 78,000 keywords and its best-perfoming ones ranging from 132k to 6.5k monthly searches, “blackjack” is another topic under the gambling niche that is competitive.
+With over 78,000 keywords and its best-perfoming ones ranging from 132k to 6.5k monthly searches, “blackjack” is another competitive topic under the gambling niche.

 At the same time, not all topics under a competitive niche are difficult under Ahrefs’ Keyword Explorer.

 To have 70,000 keywords with most of the highest-searched ones have “easy” keywords (based on the KD column) with 189k to 7k searches a month, “baccarat” doesn’t seem difficult despite being in the gambling niche.

 Again, it’s a case-to-case basis.
 There will be topics under a niche that won’t produce data that is characteristic of the niche as a whole.
 It’s just a matter of doing your due diligence and research about the topic first.

 Ultimately, the gambling niche has a reputation for being a competitive niche as a whole for a reason.

 We can try finding other related topics to it to justify this sentiment.
 However, judging from the very small pool of findings above, expect to see more competitive topics under the industry than less competitive ones.

 Therefore, by default, you can charge much higher prices for links from your gambling-related blog, assuming that it meets the characteristics of an authoritative blog.